kyma-project/examples/gateway/README.md

 #### Expose a service with Oauth2 authentication

-> **NOTE:** If you followed the steps in **Expose a service without authentication** or **Expose a service with JWT authentication** section, the previously created APIRule will be updated after applying the templates.
+> **NOTE:** If you followed the steps in the **Expose a service without authentication** or **Expose a service with JWT authentication** section, the previously created API Rule will be updated after applying the templates.

-Create an APIRule with the OAuth2 authentication settings:
+Create an API Rule with the OAuth2 authentication settings:
 ```bash
 kubectl apply -f ./service/api-with-oauth2.yaml -n $KYMA_EXAMPLE_NS
 ```

 #### Fetch the OAuth2 token

-1. Create an OAuth2Client:
+1. Create an OAuth2 client:

     ```bash
     kubectl apply -f ./service/oauth2client.yaml -n $KYMA_EXAMPLE_NS